This article was first published November 5th, 2012. Some of the laws may have changed since this that date.

 Too many people in central Florida suffer injuries as a result of dog owners who cannot control their dangerous breeds such as American Bull dogs, pit bull, chow, among others.
 This ordinance is a steep penalty to pay for dog owners and it would be a good idea for all dog owners to get dog bite insurance as part of their homeowner policies.

-If you or someone you love has been injured in do to someone else's negligence please contact an Orlando personal injury lawyer at The Umansky Law Firm today for a free consultation.
+If you or someone you love has been injured in do to someone else’s negligence please contact a personal injury lawyer at The Umansky Law Firm today for a free consultation.
 We have won impressive verdicts and settlements for clients injured in all types of accidents.